angelal4844/sep11-freedom-project/entries/entry06.md

     * Speaking more loudly

 ### Skills
 Some skills I learned is debugging, communication, and collobration.
-When
+When we were working on the slides for our presentation, we faced many challenges, like syntax errors.
+In addition, through debugging, we watched tutorials and used `console.log()` to help us find the mistake as well as learning new things.
+Communication and collobration had helped us organize what we are going to say during the presentation as well as working together on the slides and our beyond MVP.

 ### EDP
 Last blog, I was in stage 5, creating a prototype and stage 6, test and evaluate the prototype.
-This blog I am in stage 7
+This blog I am in stage 7, improve as needed and stage 8, communicate the results.
+After we finish with our MVP, we were working on our beyond MVP, where we changed the gravity of the sprite, so that the sprite is not floating when it jumps.
+In addition, after we finish with the beyond MVP, we started with our In-class Presentation and Expo Elevator Pitch, where we show our project that we made this year to judges and our classmates.

 * Link to my slides:[Adventure Game Slide](https://docs.google.com/presentation/d/1qWAJZ0HSZEKE1pYdl3ibgjXLEhHsqzs6QJ_AO9F9LzM/edit#slide=id.g2447a0d25f7_0_0)